bitprj/curriculum/Data-Structures-and-Algos-Topic/Module1-Intro-to-Data-Structures-and-Algos/activities/Act1_TimeAndSpaceComplexity/README.md

 # Criteria

--Know what Time Complexity is, and the different rates of growth a function can have.
+-Know what Time Complexity is and the different rates of growth a function can have.

 -What is Space Complexity?
 If one has to choose, what is of higher priority: space or time?
 Why?